Sjeiti/ronvalstarnl/src/data/markdown/post_psp-e-books-ii.md

   slug: psp-e-books-ii
   type: post
   excerpt: <p>I&#8217;ve rewritten my PSP e-book and typepad.
 Since nobody without any PHP knowledge was able to use the e-book reader I created a page in which you can customize the typepad a bit, and add e-books.
 Then you can download your custom data as a zip file to unpack onto your PSP. click here to [&hellip;]</p>
-  categories: book, code, Javascript, backend, tech
+  categories: book, code, JavaScript, backend, tech
   tags: PHP, PSP
   inCv:
   inPortfolio: